Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 The drainage holes allow for excess water to drain out and reduce the chances of root rot.
 Place a saucer underneath the planter to hold water that leaks out.

 One more aspect of plant pot size to consider is the thickness of the pot.
-Containers that are thick will protect the plant from harsh outdoor temperatures ranging from freezing to scorching.
+Thick containers will protect the plant from harsh outdoor temperatures ranging from freezing to scorching.
 Thicker planters are more insulating so sudden swings in temperatures are less destructive.

 Top-tier planter materials like fiberglass are already quite insulated, however, all of our fiberglass planters are made with thick fiberglass sheets to ensure plant health.
 Extra layers of fiberglass are added for large planter sizes to increase durability and strength so you never have to worry about your planter ruining your plants!